Unthrottled/blog/_drafts/2017-12-29-PeanutButter-Driven-Devolpment.md

 A sink is really just a way to get water.
 Water can come from a hose, water bottle, or anything that holds and dispenses water.

+So our class that satisfies the requirement only needs a container and a source of water.

+Now that water repository has a dependency that has an API that dispenses water and a parameter that has an API to accept water.

+### Step Two: Add a test

 {% highlight java %}
 //....